 - Not suitable for advanced traders that like to perform technical analysis

 67% of retail investors lose money trading CFDs at this site

 2. Libertex – CFD Gold Broker with Zero Spreads

 If you’re more interested in trading the short-term price of gold, Libertex is a great option.
-This CFD specialist offers heaps of hard metal markets – including silver, copper, platinum, and of course – gold.
+This CFD specialist offers heaps of hard metal markets – including silver, copper, platinum ETFs, and of course – gold.
 What is particularly interesting about this CFD platform is that it does not charge any spreads.
 Instead, you will pay a super-small commission.

 Libertex also gives you the option of applying leverage of up to 1:20 when you trade gold CFDs – and even more if you are a professional client.
 Once again, the CFD option at Libertex also permits short-selling.
 Libertex gives you the option of trading gold via MT4, which is great for those of you that have a bit of experience in the space.

 This is because you will have dozens of technical indicators at your disposal and the ability to fully customize your trading screen.
 You can easily get started at Libertex by depositing funds with a UK debit/credit card or an e-wallet like Skrill.
 Bank transfers are also supported.
 In terms of safety, Libertex has been active in the brokerage arena for over two decades and it holds a license with reputable regulatory CySEC.